syncfusion-content/xamarin-docs/Xamarin/ComboBox/Events.md

 ## DropDownClosing Event

-The `DropDownClosing` event occurs when the dropdown gets closing.
+The `DropDownClosing` event occurs when the drop-down closes.

-### DropDown Closing event args
+### DropDownClosing event args

 IsItemSelected - It returns the value indicating whether the  item is selected or not when the dropdown window closes.

- Cancel - Dropdown close can be restricted by setting e.cancel to true.
+ Cancel - Closing of the dropdown can be handled by setting the e.Cancel.

 {% tabs %}